tarwn/lessthandot-hugo/blogs/content/posts/2011-01-15-writing-perl-tests-with-test.md

   * When you add a method to a class.
   * When you find a bug.

-You&#8217;ll develop a good library of tests without too much effort.
+You'll develop a good library of tests without too much effort.

 Further reading: [Test::More perldoc][1]